-The NutriFit is supplied as a standalone unit with its own process computer (Compass) or as a substation.
-The substation version does not have a built-in process computer and must be controlled by an external Priva process computer (Connext or Compass).
+The NutriFlex is delivered as a substation.
+This means that the unit does not have a built-in process computer and must therefore be controlled by an external Priva process computer (Connext or Compass).
+This computer generally also has other tasks, such as climate control, energy management and CO2 dosage.
+The Substation version does not come with a display or keyboard as standard.

-For each version, you can also choose: the type of system pump, the system pump control (via magnetic switch or softstarter), the number of dosing channels and any accessories in the dosing channels (filter and/or rotameter).
+You can choose: the type of supply pump (optional), the type of system pump, the type of mixing tank (300 l or 850 l), the control of the pump(s) (via magnetic switch or softstarter), the number of dosing channels and the types of dosing channels.
 For more details about the possibilities, see the technical specifications and the price list (for dealers).